21 DECEMBER 2018 CLOSING DATE ANNOUNCED

-- progress in identifying a site that meets requirements
+- progress in identifying a site that meets regulatory requirements

-- progress in securing an approved OSHC provider
+- progress in appointing an approved OSHC provider

 - appropriateness of the proposed expenditure items.

-NSW independent schools seeking further information about establishing or expanding an OSHC or applying for a grant, may contact the AIS Education Regulations and Program Implementation Division on (02) 9299 2845 or email email@example.com.
+Online grant applications may be commenced at any time through the link on the top left hand side of this page, where there is also a link to the cross-sectoral document Before and After School Care Fund FAQs.
+NSW independent schools seeking further information about establishing or expanding an OSHC or applying for a grant, may contact the AIS Education Regulations and Program Implementation Division on (02) 92992845 or email email@example.com.